Chapien/chapien.github.io/content/_index.md

 In addition to blog posts, I'm hoping to post short stories as well as updates on games I'm developing.
 Watch this space!

+All content on this website is written by a human being, usually me.
+I do not make use of AI tools.
+If I ever do, it will likely be to experiment and demonstrate the flaws of relying on said tools rather than wholesale relying on them.
+Even in the usecases of AI I am okay with (such as upscaling), I will make extremely clear if there is any AI involved in anything I am posting, even if I am merely sharing it.

 [Read more about me](about)

 # Recent Blog Posts